QuentinRa/blog.quentinra.dev/games/_knowledge/index.md

 The User Interface (UI) represents everything that we are showing to the user, such as a health/stamina/mana bar, a minimap, shortcuts for skills, an in-game chat, a settings icon, dialogs, looting messages, etc.

-The majors aspects when dealing with UI are
+The major aspects when dealing with UI are:

 * 🐣 Usability <small>(easy to learn, easy to remember actions, easy to use)</small>
 * 🦋 Aesthetics <small>(match the style of your game, immersive, look good)</small>